-A checklist (e.g., the WHO Surgical Safety Checklist) supports communication, guides timeouts and promotes a safe culture (e.g., speaking up).
+A checklist (e.g., the WHO Surgical Safety Checklist) guides time-outs, supports communication and promotes a safe culture (e.g., speaking up).
 See Appendix IV for a sample checklist.

-- + Adopt a surgical-safety checklist based on the WHO Surgical Safety Checklist. - + Test the surgical-safety checklist prior to implementation to determine workflow. - + Assign responsibility for initiating the checklist to a specific role. - + Promote effective interprofessional communication utilizing TeamSTEPPS[TM] structured communication processes.17 Allow teams the time to practice and role play different scenarios to increase comfort levels in speaking up.
+- > Adopt a surgical safety checklist based upon the WHO Surgical Safety Checklist. - > Test the surgical safety checklist prior to implementation to determine workflow. - > Assign responsibility to a specific role to initiate the checklist. - > Promote effective inter-professional communication utilizing TeamSTEPPS® structured communication processes.
+Allow team time to practice and role play different scenarios to increase comfort levels in speaking up.

-- The rate perioperative checklist use - · Percentage of surgical cases with a competed surgical checklist in the medical record
+- · The rate of perioperative checklist use - Percentage of surgical cases with a completed surgical checklist in the medical record